 How can heat pumps help 11 million UK homes reach net zero targets by 2035?

-Following COP26, countries across the world are working to accelerate their journey to sustainability.
-If net zero targets are to be met efficiently, the sectors that emit the most CO₂ must be made more sustainable.
+Countries across the world are working to accelerate their journey to sustainability, and if net zero targets are to be met efficiently, the sectors that emit the most CO₂ must be made more sustainable.

 Heating UK homes contributes to 15% of the nation’s carbon emissions, making a retrofit revolution even more vital.
 And this concept could be kickstarted by cheap heat pump loans.
 Nearly 11 million homes need to move from gas to renewable heat sources by 2035 to reach net zero targets.